maddisanotoole/git-hook-examples/README.md

 > [!NOTE]
 > **pre-commit** and **commit-msg** hooks can be bypassed with `git commit --no-verify`

-### pre-push
+#### pre-push (Runs before code is pushed to remote)
-Looks at all commits since the last push (not just the last staged)
+Looks at all commits since the last push.
+Best suited for time-consuming operations since pushing is less frequent than committing.

 Example Use Cases:
+- Running comprehensive test suites
-- run the app for testing
+- Checking for secrets or sensitive data
-- check if secrets are staged for push
+- Running full codebase linting
+- Validating API documentation

+### Server-Side Hooks

-### pre-merge-commit post-merge
+#### pre-merge-commit and post-merge (Run before/after merges)
+These hooks are ideal for team-wide notifications and deployment preparations.

 Example Use Cases:
-- notify team via slack
+- Notifying team via Slack/Teams
+- Triggering CI/CD pipelines
+- Updating documentation
+- Running deployment checks

 ## Committing Hooks